-This site is currently CLOSED and will re-open on 1 September 2022 (see below).
+This site is currently OPEN (see below).

 This site was formerly known as Trentishoe.
 A new site is now available, see Trentishoe Fields in the site guide.